Remote Access Audit Checklist

 Using outside vendors can be a godsend for many organizations.
 These third parties provide the ability to scale a business, bring new and vital expertise to bear on problems, and let you concentrate on core competencies.

 In order to mitigate the risks of remote vendor access, and gain better network access control, your organization should take steps to monitor third-party activity in greater detail.
-A good first step would be to create a third-party monitoring checklist, which might include actions such as:
+In vendor risk assessment, a good first step would be to create a vendor risk assessment checklist, which might include actions such as:

 There is an old saying: “Trust, but verify.”
 While the 20th-century use of this quote was in the context of international relations, it can be applied to 21st-century cybersecurity as well.
 You may trust your vendors enough to give them access to your network, but you need to verify what they are doing on your network, making sure they are only accessing the resources they require and not exhibiting any signs of suspicious or strange activity.

-Proper auditing of remote vendor access achieves three vital goals:
+A proper vendor remote access audit achieves three vital goals:

-In order to achieve these goals, implement the following into your third-party remote access checklist:
+In order to achieve these goals, implement the following into your third-party remote access audit checklist:

 The advantages of an advanced remote access platform, like the one offered by SecureLink, include the ability to record all sessions with a high-definition audit.
 Some features of a secure audit include: